yhyu13/radiance-cascades-demo/README.md

 cmake ..
 ```

-This will generate a VS solution file (.sln) for you to use for compilation.
+This will generate a Visual Studio solution file (.sln) for you to use for compilation.
+Open this in Visual Studio and build it.

-Make sure to run any resulting .exe from the project root directory.
+You may get an "access is denied" error.
+This can be ignored.
+The resulting executable will be in `build/Debug`.
+Either run from or move the executable to the project root directory so that it can access the resources folder.

 ## Controls